cschladetsch/Generic-KdTree/Readme.md

 ## Inrtroduction

+A genertic implementation of an N-dimensional KDTree with any node type that is a model of [StrictWeakOrdering.
-A genertic implementation of an N-dimensional KDTree with any node type that is a model of StrictWeakOrdering.
+A genertic implementation of an N-dimensional KDTree with any node type that is a model of [StrictWeakOrdering]().

 ## Use Cases